JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 * Day 1: Restreak -80oC stock onto an LB + Km plate
 	* Strain 78: pET29b ALD 3K9D from Amanda.
 Pink tube.
 Always check description on the side of the tube, and use an unopened streaking tip tube for -80oC stocks.
 		* [-80oC stock spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AlVxrZi130nMdHlsaml2OGFDUW9zRlVBdkRKaXVEbkE#gid=11)
+	* consider using a [non-inducing media](http://openwetware.org/wiki/Lidstrom:Autoinduction_Media) to prevent cells from getting sick and dropping plasmid.
 * Day 2: Prepare inoculum and liters of autoinduction media
 	* Inoculate 1-5 colonies into an overnight flask with LB + Km
 	* Prepare autoinduction media: [recipe](https://docs.google.com/spreadsheets/d/1EM-sfk65Xf5F3q3316Yw_b5y0U5GasYQLF6Ug5sa7Y8/edit#gid=0)
 		* Weigh ingredients into 2.8L flasks, add millipore DI H2O, cover with foil and autoclave tape, and autoclave.
+		* Consider adding more glycerol to get higher OD before induction begins.
+			* add more glycerol to one flask if doing 2 flasks of protein?
+Until I figure out strategy
 	* Weigh out Km to be dissolved and filter sterilized directly into flasks.
 		* 100mg per L of culture.
 Use 2mL/100mg weighed.
 Make a little bit of excess(didn't have enough 3/10/2015).
 * Day 3: Inoculate big flasks
 	* Finish preparing autoinduction media:
 		* ADD SUGAR MIX TO AUTOINDUCTION MEDIA.
 40mL per liter of culture. so 60mL/flask.
-		* Resuspend the Kanamycin and syring filer (0.22uM pore size) it into the flasks
+		* Resuspend the Kanamycin and syringe filer (0.22uM pore size) it into the flasks
 		* Inoculate the flasks with ~15mL of overnight culture per liter of autoinduction media base.
 (1/100 dilution)

 ## Day before purification